The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone: Updates to L-Galaxies

-where $l_{\rm band\,X}^{\rm SPS} (t_{\rm age}, Z)$ is the luminosity predicted by the SPS in band `X' per unit stellar mass for a stellar population of age $t_{\rm age}$ and metallicity $Z$.
-The factor $f_i= ( T_{i-1}^{\star,\rm end} + T_{i}^{\star,\rm end}) / [2 (T_{i}^{\star,\rm end} - T_{i-1}^{\star,\rm end} )] \log (T_{i}^{\star,\rm end}/T_{i-1}^{\star,\rm end})$ is an optional binning correction that largely eliminates fluctuations of the computed luminosity when age bins are merged; it does this accurately if the star formation history is constant in time and $l_{\rm band\,X}^{\rm SPS} \propto 1/t_{\rm age}$, which is a decent approximation for extended timespans in most bands.
 The result for $L_{\rm band-X}^{\rm rest-frame}$ can be directly cast to an absolute magnitude in the rest frame of the source.
 We consider up to 40 different filter bands.
-For observed luminosities, we generalize the above equation by taking the k-corrected luminosity instead, for a source at redshift $z$, computed by convolving the redshifted spectrum of the SPS with the band's transmission profile.
+For observed luminosities, we generalise the above equation by taking the k-corrected luminosity instead, for a source at redshift $z$, computed by convolving the redshifted spectrum of the SPS with the band's transmission profile.
 We finally convert the k-corrected luminosity into an apparent magnitude by including the distance modulus based on the luminosity distance to the redshift $z$ of the source.

 We note that if outputting of the SFHs itself is desired, this can also be done in a storage-efficient fashion by simply outputting the current $N_{\rm bin}$ number and the $T^{\star,\rm end}_i$ values, together with the list of $M^{\star, {\rm SFH}}_{i}$ for every galaxy.
-Since we evolve all galaxies synchronously in time (even if located in different trees), this is possible in this fashion, however, only for traditional time-sliced snapshot outputs.
+Since we evolve all galaxies synchronously in time (even if located in different trees), this is possible in this fashion only for traditional time-sliced snapshot outputs.
 If SFHs for galaxies on a continuous lightcone output are desired, storing of $T^{\star,\rm end}_i$ separately for every galaxy is necessary, as the binning may change whenever a new small timestep is started.